-Includes security attributes, like claim sensitiveness or public/private file note, into the SQL statements when selecting or updating rows.
-This efficiently restricts the resulting data set, and avoids the return of restricted data to the client.
+Includes security attributes, like claim sensitiveness or public/private file note, into the SQL statements when select-

 Description

 Any GUI related security is implemented at the Client using the Security object 802.
 The information is available both at the Client Profile and Business Objects 207 which enables the security rules to be properly evaluated.